chagaz/cimpa_2021_high_dim/README.md

 ## CIMPA Lomé 2021 ML & Health Chap 1-4: Feature selection in high dimension
-Notebooks for my course on feature selection in high dimension at the CIMPA Lomé 2021 school
+Notebooks for my course on feature selection in high dimension at the CIMPA Lomé 2021 school.
+With thanks to Vivien Goepp for his contribution.

 To use with Google Colab:
 * go to https://colab.research.google.com